AdrianaRego/ShortCourseBioinformatics_BB4F/README.md

 > [!IMPORTANT]
 > It is recommended that participants arrive with all the required programs installed properly.
 Carefully reading this GitHub page is also recommended.

+# 01 Programs installation
-# Python & Conda environment
+#Python & Conda environment

 Check if you already have python installed.
 You  can do so by typing `python` in your terminal.